Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Introduction

-\looseness=-1 Alongside our benchmark, we developed a novel VLN model designed for our scenario defined by Memory-Maze.
-Given the differences in environments and instruction annotation, directly applying existing supervised models poses a challenge due to their limited performance in unseen settings~\cite{wu2023vision}.
-In order to realize a scalable navigation robot that could be used in various unseen environments for blind people, our scenario needs to be handled without training or fine-tuning a new VLN model.
-Hence, we leverage a Large Language Model (LLM) due to its high capability to understand complex natural language and its potential for generalization in the new task without training.
-Upon receiving an instruction, our VLN model utilizes the LLM to convert the instruction into Python code based on the robot control API (Section~\ref{sec:api}) for route navigation.
-This code generation approach allows low-level commands, such as path-planning for collision avoidance, to supplement our system.
-Our experiment showed that our model performed satisfactorily on our benchmark while outperforming the previous state-of-the-art method~\cite{zhou2023navgpt}.
-Through the study, we demonstrated the difficulty of our benchmark and a tendency for onsite instructions to be more difficult for VLN models to handle.
+\looseness=-1 To analyze the difficulty of our benchmark, we developed a VLN baseline model better designed to navigate in large public spaces, by leveraging modular APIs to handle navigation control and perceptions.
+Our model also fulfills two requirements for the practical deployment of VLN models for blind people: zero-shot transfer to unseen environments without navigation graphs and single inference.
+Navigation robots need to be used in unseen environments for blind people, directly applying existing supervised models poses a challenge due to their limited performance in unseen settings~\cite{wu2023vision}.
+Additionally, existing models perform repeated iterative inferences during navigation, resulting in frequent stops and prolonged navigation time.
+Leveraging large language models' (LLM) potential for zero-shot generalization in unseen environments, our single-inference LLM-powered model converts the instruction into Python code based on the defined robot control API (Sec.~\ref{sec:api}) for route navigation.
+This code generation approach modularizes low-level commands such as path-planning for collision avoidance and intersection detection, and serves as a baseline that focuses more on the language interpretation and reasoning capabilities of VLN.
+Through the study with our model and the current state-of-the-art methods~\cite{zhou2023navgpt,zhang2024navid}, we demonstrated the difficulty of our benchmark and a tendency that real-world memory-based instructions are more difficult for VLN models to handle.

-We summarize our contributions below. \begin{enumerate} \item We constructed a benchmark containing the intersection-based virtual environment of a university building and gathered two sets of instructions, one collected by thinking out loud and one obtained from human memory. \item We developed an LLM-based VLN model and evaluated it in the benchmark.
-We revealed insights regarding the gap between the instructions collected based on memory and those collected thinking out loud. \end{enumerate}
+We summarize our contributions below. \begin{enumerate} \item We constructed Memory-Maze, a benchmark containing virtual environments of a large public spaces, and gathered two sets of instructions, one collected by thinking out loud and one obtained from human memory. \item Through an experiment with current state-of-the-art models and our baseline VLN model, we revealed the gap between the instructions collected based on memory and those collected by thinking out loud. \end{enumerate}